A Geometry-Based View of Mahalanobis OOD Detection: Related Work

-Vision OOD detection has shifted toward leveraging large-scale pretraining and contrastive objectives, where vision transformers \cite{dosovitskiy_image_2021} and CLIP \cite{radford_learning_2021} show strong near-OOD performance and benefit markedly from few-shot outlier exposure and even label-only supervision for outlier classes \citep{10.5555/3540261.3540802}.
+Vision OOD detection has shifted toward leveraging large-scale pretraining and contrastive objectives, where vision transformers \citep{dosovitskiy_image_2021} and CLIP \citep{radford_learning_2021} show strong near-OOD performance and benefit markedly from few-shot outlier exposure and even label-only supervision for outlier classes \citep{10.5555/3540261.3540802}.
 However, full fine-tuning can distort pretrained representations and harm OOD generalization relative to linear probing, with similar cautions for vision–language models; recent work also explores training-time scaling and post-hoc enhancements, and revisits detector design in vision foundation models \citep{10.5555/3540261.3540802,ming_how_2024,xu_scaling_2023,zhao_rethinking_2024}.
-Evaluation rigor has improved through ImageNet-scale suites like NINCO that mitigate in-distribution leakage, while theory and diagnostics connect feature separability to OOD error and delineate when OOD detection is learnable \citep{bitterwolf_or_2023,xieImportanceFeatureSeparability}.
+Evaluation rigor has improved through ImageNet-scale suites like NINCO that mitigate in-distribution leakage.
+Meanwhile, theory and diagnostics connect feature separability to OOD error and delineate when OOD detection is learnable \citep{bitterwolf_or_2023,xieImportanceFeatureSeparability}.

 Representation geometry and normalization have attracted increased attention for their role in OOD generalization.
-Analyses of contrastive learning and normalization approaches~\citep{le-gia_understanding_2023, tan_exploiting_2025} show that geometric priors, such as hyperspherical projection or $\ell_2$ normalization, can yield more robust representation spaces.
+An analysis of contrastive learning and normalization approaches~\citep{le-gia_understanding_2023, tan_exploiting_2025} shows that geometric priors, such as hyperspherical projection or $\ell_2$ normalization, can yield more robust representation spaces.
 Studies like~\citep{zhao_towards_2024} and~\citep{xieImportanceFeatureSeparability} link improved feature separability and lower intrinsic dimensionality to higher OOD detection performance.